 Now it is me that friends are contacting for advice so for those who maybe in a similar situation this year with their own teenager here are my top tips for reducing your stress and making their experience a lot easier.

 - Ticket PDF: we learnt the hard way!
 Make sure they download a PDF of their ticket onto their phone in case they forget the paper version!

 - Tent: Don’t send them with your best “family” tent, as it will smell like an underground toilet as people stumble past and pee at will in the middle of the night.
 Buy a cheap pop up festival tent from Argos which they can just leave behind.
 It is also a good idea to buy one slightly bigger than they need so there is room for them to store their kit and still have room to collapse after a day’s partying.

-- Phone+Portable Charger: They will get separated from their friends and will regret it if they don't take their phones.
-Reading has lockers with charging sockets which are worth hiring otherwise get a portable charger such as iMuto which they can use to charge their phone several times over.
+- Phone+Portable Charger: They will get separated from their friends and will regret it if they don’t take their phones.
+Most festivals have lockers for hire and come with charging sockets which are worth hiring otherwise get a portable charger which they can use to charge their phone several times over.